Find Grad Schools

 • Lead Teacher

-There were about 154,400 jobs for Kindergarten Teacher in 2016 (in the United States).
+In 2016, there was an estimated number of 154,400 jobs in the United States for Kindergarten Teacher.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 12,300 new jobs for Kindergarten Teacher by 2026.
-Due to new job openings and attrition, there will be an average of 16,700 job openings in this field each year.
+The BLS estimates 16,700 yearly job openings in this field.

 undefined